of Ride Units: 1 theater

 Service Animals: Yes

-Audio: Assistive listening and reflective captioning devices for this attraction are available from Guest Services.
+Audio: The entire show is audio based.
+Assistive listening devices and held held captioning devices are available from Guest Services.

 Child Swap: No